 Claus Guth’s success is rooted in a meticulous preparatory analysis of form and content paired with a strong intuition for what works on stage.
 In Amsterdam, he previously directed the enthusiastically received productions of Un ballo in maschera, Jephtha and Don Giovanni.

-Singing the title role of Rodelinda is soprano Lucy Crow in her Dutch National Opera debut, joined by world-class countertenors Bejun Mehta, in the role of Bertarido, and Lawrence Zazzo, as Unulfo.
+Singing the title role of Rodelinda is soprano Lucy Crowe in her Dutch National Opera debut, joined by world-class countertenors Bejun Mehta, in the role of Bertarido, and Lawrence Zazzo, as Unulfo.

 Coproduction: Teatro Real, Madrid, Gran Teatre del Liceu, Barcelona, Opéra National de Lyon and Oper Frankfurt

 CLAUS GUTH (director) studied in Munich.
 He made his international breakthrough in 1999 with the world premiere of Luciano Berio’s Cronaca del Luogo (Salzburger Festspiele) and subsequently returned to the festival with Iphigénie en Tauride, Zaide and a Mozart/Da Ponte series.